Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

 Fine Writing Instruments (Pens and Pencils)

 I’ve always focused on high quality ballpoint, rollerball, and gel pens, as well as nice pencils.
 Not only has the range of available options expanded dramatically in recent years, but these are practical gifts that your recipient will likely be able to use in a wide variety of situations, for years to come.
-Though I often discourage people from gifting fountain pens to both new and experienced fountain pen users, less expensive pens such as TWSBI’s “Swipe” and “ECO” models, as well as the simple cartridge pens such as the Kaweco Sport collections, the Pilot Explorer, and the Platinum Preppy, Prefounte, and Plaisir models, do offer a relatively inexpensive gateway into the world of fountain pens that might be the perfect way to convert new users.
+Though I often discourage people from gifting fountain pens to both new and experienced fountain pen users, less expensive pens such as TWSBI’s “Swipe” and “ECO” models, as well as the simple cartridge pens such as the Kaweco Sport collections, the Pilot Explorer and Kakuno, and the Platinum Preppy, Prefounte, and Plaisir models, do offer a relatively inexpensive gateway into the world of fountain pens that might be the perfect way to convert new users.

 A Fountain Pen Gift Idea.
 In the past, I’ve shied away from recommending fountain pens as gifts.
 Experienced fountain pen users tend to be, ahem, “particular” about their preferences, and a fountain pen for a new user can often turn out to be an expensive gamble if the gift doesn’t catch on.
 With the release of the versatile TWSBI Swipe fountain pen, however, you can offer someone a high-quality writing experience in the form of a fountain pen that comes complete with a cartridge, two different converters, and a reliable nib.
 The Kaweco Sport, with its multiple color options and wide range of price points, is also a low-risk gift idea.
 For experienced fountain pen enthusiasts, I’d recommend a bottle of ink in a color you’d think they would enjoy over a new pen (we’ve recently added dozens of bottles to the shop), or even the annual ink Advent calendar: the Diamine “Inkvent” Calendar, which includes 24 15ml bottles of ink, plus a 30ml bottle to open on the 25th!